|$1,398 – $2,298||Price Range||$895 – $1,495|

 If you’ve read this far, you now know how these two beds differ.
 However, they do have a couple similarities, as well.

-Both beds are solid choices for back and stomach sleepers.
+Both beds are solid choices for all types of sleepers.
 Both Casper and DreamCloud provide a good amount of support under your lower back and trunk to keep your spine properly aligned.
 However, again, if you’re a heavier back or stomach sleeper, we’d recommend going with DreamCloud, which will provide more support.
+Both beds also offer a good amount of pressure relief for the hips and shoulders of side sleepers.

 Lastly, both beds are also fairly responsive, meaning they both snap back to position after pressure is released.
 This is great for active sleepers who move around a lot.
 Generally, these types of sleepers will find it much easier to switch between positions on responsive mattresses.